L3- Molecular and Cellular Biology

 Recommended prerequisites

-A good level of English is strongly recommended.
-Some of the lectures, some of the documents provided in support of the lectures, and some of the oral presentations will be in English.
+A good level of English is highly recommended.
+Some parts of certain courses, some course materials, and some oral presentations will be in English.

 Read more

-Although there may be opportunities for professional integration after this course, the majority of students continue their studies in a Master's degree.
-Several courses in the Biology-Health and Biology-Agrosciences masters accept students from the BMC course.
+Although there may be opportunities for professional integration at the end of this program, the majority of students continue their studies in a master's degree program.
+Several master's programs in Biology, Health, and Agricultural Sciences accept students from the BMC program.

-Several students from the BMC program go on to other Masters programs throughout France and abroad.
+Several students from the BMC program are pursuing other master's degrees throughout France and abroad.

-It is also possible to enter an engineering school from this course.
+It is also possible to enter an engineering school from this pathway.

 Read more